 Update from India

-In August BRCGS attended CII Conference on Food Processing and Dairy in New Delhi
+BRCGS attends CII Conference on Food Processing and Dairy in New Delhi

 • For those wanting to tap the Indian market: Be ready to adapt as the Indian consumer is constantly evolving.
 The Indian consumer now demands both quality and sophistication.